apache/echarts-doc/en/option/component/axis-common.md

 ```js
 (index:number, value: string) => boolean
 ```
-The first parameter is the index of category，and the second value is the name of the category.
+The first parameter is the index of category, and the second value is the name of the category.
 If it is skipped, it would be back to `false`.